 - 1. Holders of a foreign diploma may not sit tests for which credits are awarded in the foundation year of a Dutch-taught study programme before having demonstrated to the Examination Board to have an adequate command of the Dutch language.
-(Section7.28 of the WHW.) - Command of the Dutch language must be at Nt2, programme II, level
+(Section7.28 of the WHW.)

+Command of the Dutch language must be at Nt2, programme II, level
-The certificates for Dutch as a foreign language, Higher Education Language Proficiency Subject Cluster and Academic Language Proficiency Subject Cluster) (CNaVT- PTHO and PAT) can be viewed as equivalents.

-- 2. The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he or she has an adequate command of the Dutch language.
+The certificates for Dutch as a foreign language, Higher Education Language Proficiency Subject Cluster and Academic Language Proficiency Subject Cluster) (CNaVT- PTHO and PAT) can be viewed as equivalents, as can the certificates for Dutch as a foreign language, Educational start-skilled and Educational Professional (STRT and EDUP). - 2.
+The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he has an adequate command of the Dutch language.
 (Section 7.28 of the WHW.) - Command of the Dutch language must be at Nt2, programme II, level - 3.
 Students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 21 years of age. - 4.
 Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
 (Section7.32 of the WHW.) - 5.
 Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
-The IND will be informed if the student fails to meet this requirement, unless there are

-- special circumstances due to which the student was unable to meet this requirement.
+The IND will be informed if the student fails to meet this requirement, unless there are special circumstances due to which the student was unable to meet this requirement.
 Such a notification may be withheld once during the course of each study programme. - 6.
 According to the Code of Conduct regarding International Students, international students1 seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores: